Open Adult Classes

 What to wear:

 Floorwork is explored to different degrees by the various instructors.
 Knee pads are encouraged but optional, and may make some feel safer and more comfortable.
-For a great non-bulky dance knee pad, check out: dancekneepads.com.
+For a great non-bulky dance knee pad, check out: dancekneepads.com (we currently have these kneepads for sale at class for $20 while supplies last!).
 Please bring layers (t-shirts or long sleeves and leggings or loose-fitted pants) to protect the body during floor exercises and to keep the floor from picking up excessive body oils/lotions and becoming slick.
 Bare feet may be encouraged, depending on the instructor.

 Natalie Border